park-sangbeom/park-sangbeom.github.io/_posts/2024-01-01-how-to-set-up-a-python-package.md

 tags:
   - python
   - setup
-description: "A comprehensive guide on creating and managing a Python package"
+description: "A guide on creating and managing a Python package"
 use_math: true
 classes: wide
 giscus_comments: false